isogeo/doc-admin/Help/en/GLOSSARY.md

 Geodata is the representation of an object or a real or imaginary phenomenon, in the past, present or future, located in space at a given moment in time, whatever the size and scale of the representation.

 # Metadata
 Data that defines and/or describes other data.
-Metadata can be considered the data's ID card.
+Metadata can be considered the data&apos;s ID card.
 For example, it specifies when the data was created, by whom, and how.
 Metadata is essential for cataloging, searching and exchanging data with partners.

 Isogeo distinguishes between 5 types of metadata.
 Metadata related to vector data, raster data, data series, data services and resources.